gc120978levelup1/my-new-project-Laravel12-CRUD/README.md

 # Demo CRUD using Laravel + Vue3 ([Laravel 12](https://laravel.com/docs/12.x/installation))

-This is code will be used as reference guide for many purposes and act as a guide to easily implement common practices.
+This code is used as reference control for many purposes and act as a guide to easily implement common BE+FE practices.

 ## Pre-requisite before using serving this web app